-- the Annual Report on Form 10-K of the Company for the fiscal year ended October 31, 2013, as filed with the Securities and Exchange Commission (the "Report"), fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and - the information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.
+- the Annual Report on Form 10-K of the Company for the annual period ended October 31, 2014, as filed with the Securities and Exchange Commission (the "Report"), fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and - the information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.

-Date: December 20, 2013 /s/ Gregory W. Matz
+Date: December 19, 2014 /s/ Gregory W. Matz

-Gregory W. Matz

-Vice President and Chief Financial Officer
+Gregory W. Matz Vice President, Chief Financial Officer and Chief Risk Officer